-ENG 101 Written Communications4.0 Credit Units
+ENG 101 Written Communications......4.0 Credit Units

 This course reviews basic English concepts and introduces students to college level writing with an emphasis on basic grammar and composition.
 Students will apply their learning to a variety of writing activities emphasizing the development of paragraphs and essays.
-This course is delivered as a Distance Education (online) course.
+This course is on campus.

 Prerequisites Required: None.

 This course presents the fundamental concepts of a pre-algebra course.
 Students will be introduced to the concepts of whole numbers, fractions, decimals, ratio and proportion, integers, order of operations, percent, signed numbers, measurements, geometry, statistics, probability, and basic algebra concepts.
-This course is delivered as a Distance Education (online) course.
+This course is on campus.
 Prerequisites Required: None.

 This course is a study of the following topics and human systems: definition of anatomy and physiology, biochemistry, the cell, tissues, cellular metabolic, skin, muscle, bone, nervous system, eye and ear anatomy and function, endocrine system, blood components, circulatory system, lymphatic system, respiratory system, digestive system, urinary system and reproductive system.
 The functions and interrelationships of these systems are studied.
 This course emphasizes the homeostatic nature of these systems with reference to human disease states.
-This course is taught online delivered synchronously with Zoom.
+This course is taught on campus.
 Prerequisites Required: COMP 101, ENG 101, MTH 101.